free-audio/clap-juce-extensions/README.md

 * In C++, the `wrapperType` API doesn't support CLAP.
 All CLAP plugins will define a `wrapperType` of `JuceWrapperType_Undefined`.
 We do provide a workaround for this below.

-# Creating a CLAP in your JUCE6 CMake project
+# Creating a CLAP in your JUCE 6 or 7 CMake project

-We assume you already have a JUCE6 plugin which is generated with a CMake file, and you can run and build a VST3, AU, or so on using CMake.
+We assume you already have a JUCE6/7 plugin which is generated with a CMake file, and you can run and build a VST3, AU, or so on using CMake.
 If you are in this state, building a Clap is a simple exercise of checking out the clap code somewhere in your dev environment, setting a few CMake variables, and adding a couple of lines to your CMake file.
 The instructions are as follows: